 There’s not a single hot hatch that has outshone the FK8 Civic Type R since its 2017 launch, so now four years after its debut it’s received a mid-life update.
 Being so highly regarded, has Honda messed with the recipe?
 Adam Towler found out in our latest issue.

 First impressions are good, as the changes seem (very) minor.
 Unfortunately that has also applied to its biggest sore point, the controversial design, with only a select few trim pieces redesigned and the grille enlarged for improved cooling.
 Thankfully, a Sport Line derivative will delete the wing and pinstriping should its looks be a little too much for you.

 Subscribe to evo magazine

-So does the Porsche maintain its position at the peak of our affections?
-To read the full story, pick up your copy of evo issue 278 where Richard Meaden puts them to the test.
+To find out, pick up your copy of evo issue 280 to read Adam Towler’s full story.
 If you’ve been unable to make it to the shops, single issues are available for purchase via magsdirect.co.uk, or subscribe here.

 Click here to head to our official Instagram account for your daily dose of evo.

 Car pictures of the week: archive

 Below are some of our favourite images from previous editions of evo car pictures of the week.
 Click on the pictures for the full galleries.